eea76/sqs_dynamodb/readme.md

 ### In an effort to learn how various AWS services work, I'm going to make a small project that generates data, sends that data to an AWS SQS queue, and then receives that data in the form of a message, and then writes that message to a DynamoDB table
+#### This project was made with Python 3.7.
+No guarantees with any version of Python 2.
 ##### Using Python I'll just generate some fake movies, which will have the following attributes:
 - title
 - year of release